-The Ketogenic Diet has been around for almost a century – as early as the 1920’s, it was used as a therapy for epilepsy (1) and, in one form or another, has been especially popular in bodybuilding.
+The Ketogenic Diet has been around for almost a century.
+In fact, it was a therapy for epilepsy as early as the 1920’s (1).
+As well, it has been especially popular in bodybuilding.
 The “Iron Guru”, Vince Gironda, used to advocate a high fat, low carb, high protein diet similar to the keto diet as far back as the 1960’s.
-Fast-forward to the mid-90’s and you have another variation on the Keto Diet, this time one called the Anabolic Diet by Dr. Mario Di Pasquale (2).
-One of the things that come to mind when I think of his diet is the short-lived bodybuilding federation run by Vince McMahon (WBF) and the good Doctor’s attempt to create highly anabolic results by diet manipulation because of the steroid ban McMahon implemented.
+Fast-forward to the mid-90’s and you have another variation on the Keto Diet.
+This one is the Anabolic Diet by Dr. Mario Di Pasquale (2).
+One of the things that come to mind when I recall this diet is the WBF.
+This was the short-lived bodybuilding federation run by Vince McMahon.
+This diet was the good Doctor’s attempt to create anabolic results by diet manipulation.
+This was because of the steroid ban McMahon implemented.

-What is a Ketogenic Diet?
-It is a very low carb (10% or less of total calories), moderate to high protein, high fat diet that forces the body to utilize fats for energy since glucose stores will become depleted soon after starting this diet.
+In the first place, it is a very low carb (10% or less of total calories), moderate to high protein, high fat diet.
+Also, it forces the body to utilize fats for energy since glucose stores will become depleted soon after starting this diet.

 Ah, but it’s not as simple as that!
 There are 3 popularly-accepted variations on this diet:

-- Standard Keto Dieting (SKD) — This is the classic version and the easiest to follow.
+This is the classic version and the easiest to follow.
 There’s no carbohydrate re-feeding with this one as there are with the other two versions.
-This is simply a diet that is moderate-high protein, high fat, low carbohydrate.
+This is a diet that is moderate-high protein, high fat, low carbohydrate.
 Who is this version suited for?
-Primarily for those individuals that have reasonably sedentary lifestyles and find that their workout performance is not overly affected from dramatically reduced carbohydrate intake.
-Additionally, this is the best option for people who don’t train all that hard or those that are highly resistant to insulin.
+Individuals that lead reasonably sedentary lifestyles and find workout performance is not overly affected from dramatically reduced carbohydrate intake.
+Additionally, this is the best option for people who don’t train that hard or those that are highly resistant to insulin.

-- Targeted Keto Dieting (TKD) — This variation allows predetermined periods of carbohydrate intake primarily in the hours around the workout to provide adequate glucose for workout energy.
+This variation allows predetermined periods of carbohydrate intake in the hours around the workout.
+This approach provides adequate glucose for workout energy.
 The goal here is to improve training performance without affecting ketosis for anything more than the length of your workout.
-Who is this version best suited for?
-The individual that works out intensely several times a week and feels that training performance and progress is suffering from the low-carb dieting.
-This is also good for those that do not do well with large carbohydrate re-feeds.
+This version best suited for the individual that works out intensely several times a week.
+This individual feels that training performance is suffering from low-carb dieting.
+Additionally, this is good for those that do not do well with large carbohydrate re-feeds.

-- Cyclical Keto Dieting (CKD) — This version utilizes planned carbohydrate re-feeds to replenish muscle glycogen stores after they have been depleted from dieting.
-So, you are strictly following the diet for 6 days with 1 day devoted to refeeding.
-This approach is typically based on training intensity and goals.
+This version utilizes planned carbohydrate re-feeds.
+This replenishes muscle glycogen stores after being depleted from dieting.
+You follow the diet for 6 days with 1 day devoted to refeeding.
+This approach is based on training intensity and goals.
 Who is this version suited for?
-This is generally considered the most popular variation of keto dieting among serious performance-minded athletes and individuals.
-If you work out intensely and feel your training performance is not where you want it to be after using both the SKD and TKD versions, then the CKD version is the next step.
+This is the most popular variation of keto dieting among serious performance-minded athletes and individuals.
+Do you train hard and feel your training performance is not where you want it to be?
+You’ve used both the SKD and TKD versions?
+Then the CKD version is the next step.

 How is a keto diet different from all the other low-carb diets out there?
-Primarily, some people believe a keto diet is most effective when the body enters a state known as “ketosis” and begins producing ketones for energy which can only happen after severe carb restriction.
-By the way the process of ketosis is where the term “ketogenic” comes from.
+Primarily, some people believe a keto diet is most effective when the body enters a state known as “ketosis”.
+This is when the body begins producing ketones for energy and only happens after severe carb restriction.
+As a matter of fact, this is where the term “ketogenic” comes from.
 The logical question at this point is, what is ketosis?

 Medical News Today defines ketosis as “a metabolic process that occurs when the body does not have enough glucose for energy.
 Stored fats are broken down for energy, resulting in a build-up of acids called ketones within the body”.
 Ketones are water-soluble organic compound that is synthesized in the liver from fatty acids when carbohydrate intake is restricted.